mrterranova/TalentPath-Portfolio/README.md

 # TalentPath-Portfolio
-Using NextJS and ReactJS, I have created a Talent Path Portfolio to display my ability in ReactJS and NextJS while providing a source for Talent Path to market me better.
+Using NextJS and ReactJS, I have created a Talent Path Portfolio to display my ability in ReactJS and NextJS while providing a source for Talent Path's marketing division.